reliverse/rse/README.md

 ## Commands

 From bootstrapping projects to leveraging AI superpowers.
-Here's a quick overview of the Reliverse CLI commands:
+Below is a quick overview of the Reliverse CLI commands.

+- All commands and flags are optional.
+Reliverse CLI does its best to guide you even when you skip arguments.
+- `reliverse cli` is the all-in-one entrypoint — it includes everything the individual commands offer.
+- Use individual commands/flags if you prefer quick access to specific features or your terminal is non-interactive (e.g. CI/CD).

 ### Core